-How to create a GitHub integration
+Creating a new GitHub integration

 If you are a project owner, or an admin or owner of the account that includes the project, you can create a GitHub integration for the project.
 Check the integration permissions for more information.

-Using the GitHub integration
+Using the GitHub integration: Branches

 Attaching branches to a story automatically

-If you create a branch from the command line and include the story or epic id in the branch name, Tracker will automatically attach a branch to the story or epic.
+If you create a branch from the command line and include the story id in the branch name, Tracker will automatically attach a branch to the story.

 For example, creating a branch with the name